Weapons and ammunition discovered in Azerbaijan's Khankendi

-BAKU, Azerbaijan, April 18.
-Weapons and ammunition have been discovered in the city of Khankendi, Trend reports, referring to the Azerbaijani Interior Ministry.
+BAKU, Azerbaijan, April 22.
+Azerbaijani police officers have found automatic rifles, grenades, and grenade launchers in Khankendi, Trend reports via the Ministry of Internal Affairs.

-Additionally, it was noted that during police actions on April 17, 7 automatic weapons of different brands, 2 pistols, 7 rifles, one grenade, 6 igniters, 17 cartridge clips, 850 cartridges of different calibers, and other ammunition were found and seized on the territory of Khankendi city.
+It was reported that during police operations on April 20 and 21, authorities seized 13 automatic weapons of various brands, 23 grenades, 2 grenade launchers, 11 igniters, 68 ammunition magazines, 2,780 cartridges of different calibers, 7 bayonet knives, and other ammunition in the Khankendi city area.

 Following the liberation of its lands, Azerbaijan began operations in November 2020 to clean its lands of mines, booby traps, and other weaponry left behind by illegal Armenian forces.